Qatar Emiri Air Force: History

 In March 1967, in response to the British announcement that it would withdraw its armed forces from the Persian Gulf, Qatar set up armed forces, creating the Qatar Public Security Forces Air Wing, equipped with two Westland Whirlwind helicopters.
 In 1971, it acquired a combat capability when it purchased three ex-RAF Hawker Hunter jet fighters, which remained in use until 1981.
 It was renamed the Qatar Emiri Air Force in 1974.

 The air force began a major expansion in 1979, when it ordered six Alpha Jet trainer/light attack aircraft.
 This was followed by orders for 14 Mirage F1 supersonic jet fighters in 1980, which were delivered between 1980 and 1984.
 Twelve Gazelle helicopters, armed with HOT anti-tank missiles were received from 1983.
 Also in 1983, the air force took over the Qatar Police Air Wing.

 In 1991, the Qatari Air Force took part in the Gulf War on the side of the allies.

 In 2005, the Air Force participated in Exercise Eagle Resolve, along with Qatari medical services and emergency medical teams to build interoperability with their US counterparts.
 The US 26th Marine Expeditionary Unit took part in this exercise to validate the nation's crisis management plan prior to hosting the 2006 Asian Games.

 Other acquisitions have been for an order of 59 AW139 helicopters.
 The helicopters are used for utility tasks, troop transport, search and rescue, border patrol, special forces operations, and law enforcement.
 Three additional aircraft were ordered in March 2011 for Medevac services.

 By 2010, the Qatar Emiri Air Force's personnel strength was at 2,100 and its equipment included the Mirage 2000-3EDA, the SA 342L Gazelle, and the C-17A Globemaster III.
 Aircraft either flew out of al-Udeid field or Doha International Airport and received training from British instructors.
-In January 2011, the Air Force evaluated the Eurofighter Typhoon, the Lockheed Martin F-35 Lightning II, the Boeing F/A-18E/F Super Hornet, the McDonnell Douglas F-15E Strike Eagle and the Dassault Rafale to replace its current fighter inventory of Dassault Mirage 2000-5s.
-In May 2015, the QAF awarded the contract for 24 Dassault Rafale fighters worth €6.3 billion ($7 billion).
+In January 2011, the Air Force evaluated the Eurofighter Typhoon, the Lockheed Martin F-35 Lightning II, the Boeing F/A-18E/F Super Hornet, the McDonnell Douglas F-15E Strike Eagle and the Dassault Rafale to replace, and significantly expand from, its then-current fighter inventory of twelve Dassault Mirage 2000-5s.
+In May 2015, the QEAF awarded the contract for 24 Dassault Rafale fighters worth €6.3 billion ($7 billion).

-In July 2012, the Qatar Air Force ordered a complete pilot training system from Pilatus centering upon the PC-21.
+In July 2012, the Qatar Emiri Air Force ordered a complete pilot training system from Pilatus centering upon the PC-21.
 The package included ground-based training devices, logistical support and maintenance in addition to 24 PC-21 aircraft.